 If a first-time homebuyer can’t afford a down payment, that opens the possibility of financial assistance.

-The programs that tend to provide the most financial assistance to homebuyers—state and federal governments and local, regional, and national nonprofits—will likely need an applicant to clear hurdles in order to qualify for down payment help.
+The programs that tend to provide the most financial assistance to homebuyers — state and federal governments and local, regional, and national nonprofits — will likely need an applicant to clear hurdles in order to qualify for down payment help.

 These criteria usually lead that list:

 • The three-year rule.
 The buyer must not have owned a home in the past three years.
-In most scenarios, government agencies and private charities deem anyone who hasn’t owned a home in the previous three years, even a repeat buyer, a “first-time homebuyer.”
+In most scenarios, government agencies and private charities deem anyone who hasn’t owned a home in the previous three years, even a repeat buyer, a “first-time home buyer.”

 • Must be for a primary home.
 Homebuyers should be clear if the money is going to the purchase of a primary residence.
-If the home is an investment property design to draw rent, financial assistance providers usually won’t issue a green light on funding.
+If the home is an investment property designed to draw rent, financial assistance providers usually won’t issue a green light on funding.

 • Income limits.
 First-time homebuyers may have to meet income limits.
 The buyer may also have to keep the home price below a specified limit.